zhfahan77/petms/README.md

 Pet Microservice

+### Pre Requisite

+---

+Docker

 ### Setup Instructions

 ---
-Create a .env file in root of the project with the contents of the .env.example file.
+Create a .env file in root of the project with the contents of the .env.sample file.

 Build the application containers...